iranzo/iranzo.github.io/content/pages/redken-en.md

 - `/ical <add|delete|list> name url` Adds/deletes/lists a new ical url to print events happening during the day
 - `/cn <word>` To get a random Chuck Norris fact related with the provided word (or random)
 - `/excuse` To get a random excuse
-- Spam check for the messages based on the availability of database to train the bot, and only if certainty level is over or equal to `85%`.

 Also, while nothing is set against, you could use `/gconfig` to configure several aspects of it like: